yedivanseven/CheckerPy/README.md

 # CheckerPy

-_Provides type and value checkers both as callables and as decorators._
+_Provides type and value checkers both as callables and as decorators_

 ## Introduction
 The purpose of this package is provide a series of type and value checkers.